-Cobalt Strike has never been more popular, as adversaries are increasingly adopting it as their favorite C2 tool.
-Adversaries—ransomware operators in particular—rely substantially on Cobalt Strike’s core functionalities as they seek to deepen their foothold in their victims’ environments.
+Cobalt Strike continues to be a favorite post-exploitation tool for adversaries.
+At #8, it is the only post-exploitation framework to make the top 10.
+Ransomware operators in particular rely substantially on Cobalt Strike’s core functionalities as they seek to deepen their foothold in their victims’ environments.
 Its speed, flexibility, and advanced features are likely contributing factors as to why ransomware attacks have been ticking upward in recent years.
-Some of the most notorious ransomware operators— including groups like Conti, Ryuk, and REvil/Sodinokibi—are known to rely heavily on Cobalt Strike in their attacks.
+Some of the most notorious ransomware operators— including groups like Lockbit and Royal—are known to rely heavily on Cobalt Strike in their attacks.

 Cobalt Strike developers made multiple changes throughout 2022, including even more flexible C2 profiles, SOCKS5 proxy support, and injection options.
 These improvements allow adversaries to further customize their TTPs, making detection challenging.
 While those additions benefitted adversaries, the developers of Cobalt Strike also imposed major changes to discourage the cracking and abuse of Cobalt Strike packages.
 Notably, the developers changed how they distributed Cobalt Strike’s team server component, resulting in better product security.
 That said, we often observe Cobalt Strike beacons from older versions of the software, indicating that some criminal adversaries take advantage of older cracked or pirated versions over the newer ones.